WordPress On-Page SEO 2025

 Appendix B: Complete Article & FAQ Schema Markup (JSON-LD)

-WordPress On-Page SEO involves optimizing individual web pages on a WordPress site to improve their search engine rankings and attract relevant traffic by refining content, structure, and technical elements like titles, meta descriptions, headings, and images directly within the platform’s editor or with SEO plugins.
-This targeted approach ensures each page aligns with user intent and Google’s ranking factors, such as E-E-A-T and Core Web Vitals, to maximize visibility in 2025’s AI-driven search landscape.
-The benefits of WordPress On-Page SEO include:
+WordPress On-Page SEO involves optimizing individual web pages on a WordPress site to improve their search engine rankings and attract relevant traffic by refining content, structure, and technical elements, such as title tags, meta descriptions, headings, and optimizing images, directly within the platform’s editor or with the use of SEO plugins.
+This targeted approach ensures that each page aligns with user intent and Google’s ranking factors, such as E-E-A-T and Core Web Vitals, to maximize visibility in the 2025 AI-driven search landscape.
+The benefits of WordPress on-page seo include:

-- Enhancing search rankings through optimized titles, meta tags, and keyword placement.
+- Enhancing search rankings through optimized titles and title tags, meta tags, and keyword placement.

 - Increasing click-through rates with compelling meta descriptions and schema markup for rich snippets.

-- Improving user experience with clear heading structures and fast-loading, mobile-friendly pages.
+- Improving user experience with clear heading structures and fast-loading, mobile-friendly search results pages.

-- Driving targeted traffic by aligning content with specific user search intents.
+- Driving targeted traffic by aligning page content with specific user search intents.

 - Boosting conversions by optimizing calls-to-action and internal linking.